angiest1711/introduction-to-programming-/README.md

 ## Data description

+The exercise can be replicated by changing the shapefiles and the landsat images with the desired ones.

 1.Landsat 9 image -> Extracted from the USGS Earth Explorer web page, for the 31/01/2022.
 Belonging to the Landsat Collection 2 Level.
 It includes thermal information.

 2.Land cover data from the Cundinamarca government.